The Honeymooners: NLD

 In 1994, the Dutch broadcasting network KRO produced a version of The Honeymooners titled Toen Was Geluk Heel Gewoon (Back then happiness was common), using translated scripts of the original series but changing its setting to 1950s Rotterdam.
 After the original 39 scripts were exhausted, the series' lead actors, Gerard Cox and Sjoerd Pleijsier, took over writing, adding many new characters and references to Dutch history and popular culture.
 The series was a hit in the Netherlands and it finished its run after 16 years and 229 episodes in June 2009.
 The actors reprised their characters five years later in a feature-length movie.
+The show's title was taken from a song, "1948 (Toen was geluk heel gewoon)" by comedians Kees van Kooten and Wim de Bie (Van Kooten en De Bie), a Dutch adaptation of Gilbert O'Sullivan's 1972 chart-topping hit "Alone Again (Naturally)" later covered by Cox.

 SWE

 In 1994, the Swedish network TV4 produced a version of The Honeymooners titled Rena Rama Rolf, but changing its setting to contemporary Gothenburg, where Rolf (Ralph), played by Lasse Brandeby, is working as a streetcar driver.
 The show ran until 1998.

 POL

 In 1998, the Polish network Polsat produced a version of The Honeymooners titled Miodowe lata which translates to "Honey years" (because in Polish a honeymoon is translated as a "honey month"), using both translated scripts of the original series and new ones, but changing its setting to modern-day Warsaw.
 The original series ran until 2003 and was continued in 2004 as Całkiem nowe lata miodowe.